In Africa, a Cube and a Parachute test consumer demand

 Established markets like South Africa and Nigeria already have large food and drink plants so pop-ups are most attractive in more modest markets like Ghana, Mozambique and Zambia.

-In an eight-hour shift at the Cube, 25 people dressed in lab coats and two managers churn out 8,460 bottles of gin that are packed by hand in the final step of a process that involves blending alcohol with flavourings and blow-moulding bottles.
+In an eight-hour shift at the Cube, 25 people dressed in lab coats and two managers churn out 8,460 bottles of gin that are packed by hand in the final step of a process that involves blending alcohol with flavorings and blow-molding bottles.

 In Ghana, where spirits are a staple drink at family and community events, Diageo can reach a wider market with its local Gilbey's gin, which sells at around $2.50 per 75 cl bottle, than with its much more expensive international brand Tanqueray.